Exploring Theatre Hot Takes: Fat Characters & Actors Deserve Better

 Ideally, more directors would just cast their shows without regard to body size.
 In practice, that almost never happens, and the vast majority of productions only cast thin actors.
 So while I’d love to one day just see more fat actors cast as actors whose role has nothing to do with their body type, in the meantime, I’d love to see more roles written specifically for fat actors that 1) don’t revolve around fatphobia and 2) don’t lock fat actors out of playing other roles in the production due to the script necessitating that one (and only one) character must be uniquely fat.”

-So where does that leave us.
-For one, it means new work is essential.
-We need writers who are willing to create roles for fat actors that are not dictated by fatphobia.
+First, we need new work.
+We need writers creating roles for fat actors that are not dictated by fatphobia.
 That does not mean writing a character who happens to be fat but spends the entire show talking about it.
-It means writing a romantic lead whose body size is not the conflict.
-It means writing a villain who is compelling because of their choices, not because they are grotesque.
-It means writing an ingénue whose voice soars, whose heart breaks, whose story matters, without once having to reference their weight.
+It means writing a romantic lead whose obstacle is not their body.
+It means writing a villain who is compelling because of their choices, not because the script treats their body as grotesque.
+It means writing an ingénue whose voice soars, whose heart breaks, whose story matters, without a single reference to her weight.